 - Canola, Sunflower Seed, and other seed or vegetable oils

-- Artificial Sweeteners (erythritol, splenda, sucralose, etc.)
+- Artificial Sweeteners (splenda, sucralose, etc.)

 - Low carb gluten-containing foods